exonum/exonum/services/configuration/doc/testnet-api-tutorial.md

     1. `actual_from` in the config propose, which is referenced by vote transaction, is greater than *current height*.

-    1. no vote from the same node's public key has been submitted previously.
+    1. no vote from the same node public key has been submitted previously.

 [Examples](response-samples.md#private-response-samples)